talonhub/community/apps/bspwm/README.md

 # Name is the name in bspwm.py, prefixed with "user.bspwm_"
 ctx.lists["user.bspwm_to_desktop"] = {
-  "meander in the direction of space": "--to-desktop", }
+  ""meander" in the direction of space": "--to-desktop", }
 ```